 To quantify travel delay and reliability issues related to crashes along the corridor, an analysis was completed to combine travel time information with weather and crash data.
 The data show that 75 percent of the major congested days on the corridor were due to a crash or snow event or a combined snow and crash event.
 The proposed improvements will mitigate these major congestion and delay days by implementing safer intersection designs and upgrading the highway to a four-lane divided expressway.
-Crash-related congestion and delay will be mitigated by not having to close or block the highway to one-way traffic when a crash occurs, which was necessary when the crash pictured below occurred.
+Crash-related congestion and delay will be mitigated by not having to close or block the highway to one-way traffic when a crash occurs, or closing the highway completely for several hours following a severe or fatal crash, which was necessary when the crash pictured below occurred.